Professional Development & Contract Work

 Outcome: Venture folded before launch

-A seed-stage logistics startup needed an MVP dashboard.
-I built the frontend infrastructure:
+A seed-stage logistics startup needed an MVP dashboard, so I built the frontend infrastructure:

 - Next.js + React + TypeScript application architecture